-Asian Pacific American Rites of Passage Summer Academy
+Asian and Pacific Islander American Rites of Passage Summer Academy

-Asian Pacific American Rites of Passage (APA-ROP) is a culturally appropriate program for self-identifying APIA students and allies entering 7th – 12th grade.
-We strive to help enrich the lives of students through an exploration of APA history and a greater understanding of their cultural identity through leadership development, advocacy, empowerment, and support.
+Asian and Pacific Islander American Rites of Passage (APIA-ROP) is a culturally appropriate program for self-identifying APIA students and allies entering 7th – 12th grade.
+We strive to help enrich the lives of students through an exploration of APIA history and a greater understanding of their cultural identity through leadership development, advocacy, empowerment, and support.

-This summer academy provides experiential and culturally specific learning activities to assist Asian Pacific American high school and middle school students in achieving success.
-The primary objectives are to promote and sustain cultural awareness, understand Asian Pacific American issues, increase intercultural skills, and develop personal and community empowerment skills.
+This summer academy provides experiential and culturally specific learning activities to assist Asian and Pacific Islander American high school and middle school students in achieving success.
+The primary objectives are to promote and sustain cultural awareness, understand Asian and Pacific Islander American issues, increase intercultural skills, and develop personal and community empowerment skills.

 9th – 12th grade Students can earn high school credit for participating in APA -ROP.

 What do we do?

-- We share cultural history and experiences through partnerships with local Asian and Pacific American groups·
+We explore cultural history and experiences through film and facilitated field excursions.

-- We explore family and community connections through oral history, storytelling and field trips·
+We share family and community connections through oral history and storytelling.

-- We understand indigenous knowledge through cultural protocols of hula.
+We understand the importance of indigenous knowledge through the cultural protocols of Hula.

 We develop leadership and communication skills through facilitated teambuilding exercises·